cloudant-labs/erlang-chakracore/README.md

 ### Eval/Run Options

 * `{source_url, binary()}` - Provide a name for the script that is evaluated.
 This is how you can control source code name and location information in exception stack traces.
-While its called `source_url` there's no requirement that it be an actual URL.
+While it's called `source_url` there's no requirement that it be an actual URL.
 Anything like `foo.js` will work just fine here.

 ### `chakra:gc/1`